GiordanoT/about-me/README.md

-This repository contains information about me and my projects.
+This repository contains information about me and my publications.
 The content is deployed and accessible [here](https://giordanot.github.io/about-me/).